EY Director, Cyber Security, London in London, United Kingdom

 Cyber Analytics, Big data experience (advantageous)

-- Government & Public sector / Energy & Utilities / Retail and Consumer products / Life sciences / Telecoms, Media and Technology / Transport
+Government & Public sector / Energy & Utilities / Retail and Consumer products / Life sciences / Telecoms, Media and Technology / Transport sector experience is desirable

 If you can confidently demonstrate that you meet the criteria above, please contact us as soon as possible.